couchbasecloud/terraform-provider-couchbase-capella/examples/project_events/README.md

 In this example, we are going to do the following.

-1. GET: Read and display the events details as stated in the `list_events.tf` file.
+1. GET: Read and display the project events details as stated in the `list_project_events.tf` file.
-2. DELETE: Delete the events data output from terraform state.
+2. DELETE: Delete the project events data output from terraform state.

 If you check the `terraform.template.tfvars` file - Make sure you copy the file to `terraform.tfvars` and update the values of the variables as per the correct organization access.